adriqnn/SoftUni/09_JavaScriptAdvanced/_12_BonusTasks/_01_Workshop/_03_DrawingShapes/README.md

-# Drawing Shapes with Canvas
+# Drawing Shapes with JS and Canvas Test